JetBrains/intellij-sdk-docs/user_interface_components/dialog_wrapper.md

 Both of these methods return an array of Swing Action objects.
 If the button that you're adding closes the dialog, you can use [DialogWrapperExitAction](upsource:///platform/platform-api/src/com/intellij/openapi/ui/DialogWrapper.java), as the base class for your action.
+Use `action.putValue(DialogWrapper.DEFAULT_ACTION, true)` to set the default button.

 To validate the data entered into the dialog, you can override the `doValidate()` method.
 The method will be called automatically by timer.